gabriel-adutra/cmms-and-erp-integration-simulation/README.md

   - `DATA_OUTBOUND_DIR = ./data/outbound`
 - Note: empty values still count as a value.
 Avoid accidentally setting `MONGO_URI=""`.

+## Architecture and Implementation Checklist
+These are the technical characteristics implemented in this repository.
+- Async I/O with Motor for non-blocking operations.
+- Health check on startup and safe MongoDB client shutdown in `finally`.
+- Simple retry (3 attempts, 1s) for transient MongoDB errors (no exponential backoff).
+- Idempotency via upsert with unique key (work order number).
+- No module-level singletons: dependencies are instantiated and injected in `main`.
+- Structured logs (INFO/DEBUG/WARNING/ERROR) with Loguru.
+- Modular architecture: adapters, translator, and reusable DB service (`mongoDB.py`).
+- Single end-to-end test covering the full pipeline and preconditions (inbound and DB).

 ### Logging Policy
 - INFO: processing milestones (pipeline start/end, totals processed, configuration success).
 - DEBUG: details and payloads (e.g., full record contents), useful for local investigation.